 • Unputdownable: 17 books I read in 24 hours or less (because they were just that good), because apparently readers are always on the hunt for pageturning mysteries and thrillers.

-• 9 books you should have read in high school that are totally worth reading now, which I suspect means readers’ interest in “classic” literature isn’t going away anytime soon.
+• 9 books you should have read in high school that are totally worth reading now.
+Readers’ interest in “classic” literature isn’t going away anytime soon.

 The most-read posts of the year on Modern Mrs Darcy